canonical/microcloud/doc/tutorial/get_started.rst

     Using 1 disk(s) on "micro3" for remote storage pool

    Configure distributed networking? (yes/no) [default=yes]:  yes
-   Select exactly one network interface from each cluster member:
+   Select an available interface per system to provide external connectivity for distributed network(s):
    Space to select; enter to confirm; type to filter results.
    Up/down to move; right to select all; left to select none.
           +----------+--------+----------+